figante/multi-lorentzian/README.md

 = 3rea:p40

 \# Here I define the model of the lags.
 Notice that there is no free parameter,
-\# because the values of the parameters come fromt the fit of PDS1 PDS RE and IM
+\# because the values of the parameters come fromt the fit of PS1 PS2 RE and IM

 model  5:5pla plags
 = 3rea:p1